 Effect of speed on multiple index of two metering mechanism in laboratory

-The multiples are found in the range from 24% to 13.33% in the case of cup type metering device, as the speed varied from 10 to 25 rpm respectively.
-For roller type metering multiples are 22.2% to 8.89% as the speed varied from 10 to 25 rpm.
-As the speed increased, the multiple index value is reported to be decreased.
-The cup type metering multiples occur because the seeds were overlapped in the metering system and fell together with the seed that was contained in the cup.
-It is shown in Fig.9.
+The multiples are found in the range from 24% to 13.33% in the case of cup-type metering device, as the speed varied from 10 to 25 rpm respectively.
+For roller-type metering, multiples are 22.2% to 8.89% as the speed varies from 10 to 25 rpm.
+As the speed increases, the multiple index value decreases.
+The cup-type metering multiples occur because the seeds overlapped in the metering system and fell together with the seed that was contained in the cup (Fig. 9).